Pressure Point Blog | Lorna Hicks (2)

 Posted by Lorna Hicks on Apr 16, 2019 1:35:26 PM

 Alex Chu is a Swagelok Field Engineer based here in Bristol, UK.
-Alex has worked at Swagelok Bristol for over 5 years and supports Swagelok globally.
+Alex has worked at Swagelok Central UK for over 5 years and supports Swagelok globally.

 Read More